×

 If you have not spent a lot of time in kobe, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Kobe, Japan, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Kobe for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and potentially profit from any increase in the property's value.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and property taxes.
 You'll also be responsible for any maintenance and repair costs.
 If you're not prepared for these expenses, or if you're unsure about your long-term plans, renting might be a better option.
 Renting a home in Kobe offers more flexibility.
 It's easier to move if you need to, and you won't have to worry about selling a property if you decide to leave.
 Renting also means you won't have to deal with maintenance or repair costs, as these are typically the landlord's responsibility.
 However, renting doesn't allow you to build equity or potentially profit from property value increases.
 You'll also have less control over your living situation, as you'll be subject to the landlord's rules and decisions.
 In conclusion, whether you should buy or rent a home in Kobe, Japan, depends on your financial situation, long-term plans, and personal preferences.
-It's important to carefully consider all these factors before making a decision," said one expat in kobe.
+It's important to carefully consider all these factors before making a decision," explained one expat living in kobe, Japan.

 What should I pack when moving to kobe?